nlpaueb/SumQE/README.md

     * One log file, ``LM_logs.txt`` which contain the results-correlations

 3. Package ``LM_experiments``, file ``BERT_NS.py``.
 In this file, BERT Next Sentence model is used to approximate the 'behavior' of Q3 (Referential Clarity), Q4 (Focus) and Q5 (Structure & Coherence) calculating the perplexity of the summary, sentence by sentence.
 You can execute this experiment with the following command.
-Similarly to (2), don't forget to set the corresponding FLAGS to True in the beginning of the ``main.py`` depending on which model you want to run.
+Similarly to (2), don't forget to set the corresponding FLAGS to True in the beginning of the ``run_models`` depending on which model you want to run.

         python run_models.py